 The Ukrainian government opposed the blockaders' stand, but law enforcement and the military are hesitant to disperse them by force and risk images of the authorities beating on military heroes.
 The result is a standstill in nearly all rail traffic and crucial shipments of coal to fuel power plants and heavy industry across the country, which despite the warring sides' differences had continued almost unimpeded until early 2017.

-The European Union's sanctions on Russia are set to expire this summer, and what happens next - including whether President Trump unilaterally lifts the US's own measures - remains unclear.
+The European Union's sanctions on Russia were set to expire this summer, and what happens next - including whether President Trump unilaterally lifts the US's own measures - remains unclear.
 EU nations such as Hungary, Italy and Austria have all sought to ease the sanctions in order to better allow them to do business with Russia.
 However, new fighting in eastern Ukraine appeared to show that the game was not yet over for Russia.
 On 28 June 2017, the EU Council prolonged economic sanctions targeting specific sectors of the Russian economy until 31 January 2018.
 They target the financial, energy and defence sectors, and the area of dual-use goods.

 In addition to these economic sanctions, several EU measures are also in place in response to the crisis in Ukraine including targeted individual restrictive measures, namely a visa ban and an asset freeze, currently against 150 people and 37 entities until 15 September 2017; and restrictive measures in response to the illegal annexation of Crimea and Sevastopol, limited to the territory of Crimea and Sevastopol, currently in place until 23 June 2018.